Faculty & Staff Salary

 Have you adequately budgeted for using UAF labs?
 For most CEM or INE-related labs, if you intend to have graduate or undergraduate students performing tests, you must budget at least two weeks of time for the appropriate lab manager to train and guide your students.

-Publication Costs: If you list publication of your results in professional journal as a deliverable or an outcome of your project, you should also include about $500 a publication for page fees and open journal costs.
+Publication Costs: If you list publication of your results in professional journal as a deliverable or an outcome of your project, you should also include at least $2,500 per publication for page fees and open journal costs.

 Data Archiving: The National Science Foundation and other federal agencies explicitly state that data resulting from your project should be available to other scientists via a well-established public repository.
+A server in your lab or office is not sufficient.
 You should budget adequate funds in “Services” and “Personnel” to meet this requirement.

 Conference Registration Costs: If your planned travel includes presenting your work at a conference, you should budget conference registration costs for each traveler.
 Usually these can be based on the last conference’s costs, which are published on the conference web site.